What is peer support?

 What can I expect when working with a Peer Support Worker?

 - They will hold space and for you to talk about whatever is going on for you.

 - They will provide encouragement around your goals and ambitions.

-- With similar lived experience, Peer Support Workers will walk alongside you in your journey towards wellness.
+- With similar lived experience, youth peer support workers and family peer support workers will walk alongside you in your journey towards wellness.

-- Youth Peer Support Workers empower you to find and strengthen your voice to advocate for yourself and the life you want to lead.
+- Youth peer support workers and family peer support workers empower you to find and strengthen your voice to advocate for yourself and the life you want to lead.

 - The flexibility of peer support workers can also complement other treatments and support services.
 For example, if you’re seeing a counsellor, it may also be helpful to see a peer supporter worker at the same time.

 - Navigating the healthcare system and learning about the many services available can be difficult.
 Peer support workers can help young people understand services and treatment available to them as well as help them advocate for themselves, their friends and their family.

 - Family Peer Support Workers will listen, empathize, and guide you to local resources to support your youth.